mortar-works/mortar-website/src/site/use-cases/user-led-collections.md

 At this time of intense and growing pressure our platform Balance brings support and assistance to income officers, collections teams and companies of all scales in:

-* retaining and improving customer relations and * delivering a more efficient, digital customer-facing collections process.
+* retaining and improving customer relations and
+* delivering a more efficient, digital customer-facing collections process.

-Intelligent design for user creating and amending payment schedules
+Intelligent design for creating and amending payment schedules
 -----------------------------------------------------------------------------------------------------

 > Balance accelerates arrears acknowledgement and payment schedule approval by 64%, saving the average collections officer over 6 hours a week in time spent administering arrears.